-Just remember that sacrificing on the scale of your design is a better choice than sacrificing the artist’s ability when it comes to inking you.
+Just remember that sacrificing on the scale of your design is a better choice than offering the artist’s ability when it comes to inking you.

-The Procedures: Getting A Tattoo & Tattoo Removal
+The Procedures: Getting A Tattoo On Back & Tattoo Removal

 A good choice of design and artist also means that you’re less likely to have it removed later on.

 While it is a perfectly fine choice to have it removed, the permanent laser removal procedure can set you back anywhere from a few hundred dollars to a few thousand dollars.